chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_2.md

 ![Cloudflare Tunnel 3](../images/cloudflare_tunnel_3.png)

-Choose the **Flexible** mode, which means that the connection between the user and Cloudflare will be encrypted, but the connection between Cloudflare and your local server will not be encrypted.The free plan of Cloudflare Tunnel only supports the Flexible SSL mode, so we have to use this mode.
+Choose the **Flexible** mode, which means that the connection between the user and Cloudflare will be encrypted, but the connection between Cloudflare and your local server will not be encrypted.
+The free plan of Cloudflare Tunnel only supports the Flexible SSL mode, so we have to use this mode.

 3. **Register Zero Trust**